luke-park/SwiftGCM/README.md

 Once an instance of `SwiftGCM` has been used to encrypt or decrypt, it cannot be used again, as per the example above.
 Note that `auth` (the AAD) can be omitted by passing `nil`.

+SwiftGCM operates only on binary data (`Data`).
+For examples on how to work with strings, consult the example code in [this repository](https://github.com/luke-park/SecureCompatibleEncryptionExamples), which includes string-based methods for use with SwiftGCM.

 ## License
 SwiftGCM is licensed under the MIT License.
 If you use SwiftGCM in your code, please attribute back to this repository.